Otoplasty in London & UK

 Otoplasty, also known as ear reshaping surgery, is a surgical procedure that can help improve the appearance of the ears.
 Recovery after otoplasty can vary depending on the extent of the surgery and the patient’s individual healing process.
 However, here is what you can generally expect during the otoplasty recovery period:

-It’s important to follow your plastic surgeon’s post-operative instructions closely to ensure proper healing and avoid complications.
+Following your plastic surgeon’s postoperative instructions closely is vital to ensure proper healing and avoid complications.
 Patients should avoid smoking, consuming alcohol, and taking blood-thinning medications before and after the surgery, as they can interfere with the healing process.

 To help the ears maintain their newly adjusted shape, your ears and head will be wrapped in a pressure garment.
 You will need to wear this garment at all times for about five to seven days.
 You must not alter the garment or get it wet.
 Wearing a wet or altered garment could result in infection and other complications.
 It is best to avoid touching the garment.